 Alex Aitken was the Labour Party candidate.
-Find out more about their policies from the Labour Party Birmingham local election Local manifesto (PDF).
+Find out more about their policies in the Labour Party manifesto.

 Statement to voters